 - Service Port: This port can be used to temporarily connect to the Controller on site.
-Its uses a USB Type B - LEDs: These indicate system behaviour.
-Refer to Appendix 2 for a description of the LED states. - SD Card: The SD Card can be used to copy Controller data and configuration files to an SD card. - Save Button: This button is used to start the copying of files to the SD card.
+Its uses a USB Type B connector. - LEDs: These indicate system behaviour.
+Refer to Appendix 2 for a description of the LED states. - SD Card: The SD Card can be used to copy Controller data and configuration files to an SD card (FAT or FAT32 file system format required). - Save Button: This button is used to start the copying of files to the SD card.